DollnKey/Discord-Br.js/README.md

 # Discord BR

-Discord-BR é uma biblioteca criada para facilitar a conecção com a API do discord por meio do uso do Node.js
+Discord-BR é uma biblioteca criada para facilitar a conexão com a API do discord por meio do uso do Node.js

 ## Instalação